History of Chile: Conservative Era (1830–1861)

 The Portalian president was General Joaquín Prieto, who served two terms (1831–1836, 1836–1841).
 President Prieto had four main accomplishments: implementation of the 1833 constitution, stabilization of government finances, defeat of provincial challenges to central authority, and victory over the Peru-Bolivia Confederation.
 During the presidencies of Prieto and his two successors, Chile modernized through the construction of ports, railroads, and telegraph lines, some built by United States entrepreneur William Wheelwright.
 These innovations facilitated the export-import trade as well as domestic commerce.

 Prieto and his adviser, Portales, feared the efforts of Bolivian general Andrés de Santa Cruz to unite with Peru against Chile.
 These qualms exacerbated animosities toward Peru dating from the colonial period, now intensified by disputes over customs duties and loans.
 Chile also wanted to become the dominant South American military and commercial power along the Pacific.
 Santa Cruz united Peru and Bolivia in the Peru–Bolivian Confederation in 1836 with a desire to expand control over Argentina and Chile.
 Portales got Congress to declare war on the Confederation.
 Portales was killed by traitors in 1837.
 The general Manuel Bulnes defeated the Confederation in the Battle of Yungay in 1839.

 After his success Bulnes was elected president in 1841.
 He served two terms (1841–1846, 1846–1851).
 His administration concentrated on the occupation of the territory, especially the Strait of Magellan and the Araucanía.
-The Venezuelan Andres Bello make in this period important intellectual advances, specially the creation of the University of Santiago.
+The Venezuelan Andres Bello made important intellectual advances in this period, most notably the creation of the University of Santiago.
 But political tensions, including a liberal rebellion, led to the Chilean Civil War of 1851.
-Finally the conservatives defeated the liberals.
+In the end the conservatives defeated the liberals.

-The last conservative president was Manuel Montt, who also served two terms (1851–1856, 1856–1861), but his bad administration led to the liberal rebellion in 1859.
+The last conservative president was Manuel Montt, who also served two terms (1851–1856, 1856–1861), but his poor administration led to the liberal rebellion in 1859.
 Liberals triumphed in 1861 with the election of Jose Joaquin Perez as president.